A shrub growing to 5 metres tall, with spreading/arching branches, to several metres wide.

 The carpels are to 30 mm long, dark red with red tips.
 The perianths are pale-pink and cream with older flowers turning more pink.

-A grevillea that is well-worth growing for its flowers, foliage colour and shape, and architectural form.
-Reported observations are also that the sunlight on the foliage creates a beautiful effect.
+This grevillea is well-worth growing for its flowers, foliage colour and shape, and architectural form.
+Reported observations state that the sunlight on the foliage creates a beautiful effect.

 It may be slow growing to start with.
 A fast-draining sandy soil is likely essential for it to do its best.
 Full sun to part shade.
 It is excellent for attracting bees and other insects.
 Will tolerate light frost.